 Amending your townhome community’s governing documents to shift more insurance responsibility to individual homeowners is a significant undertaking.
 However, this type of change may not be just advantageous—it may be necessary for the longevity of the community.

 We have worked with many townhome communities to amend their documents to better fit their community’s needs.
-If you have any questions about your townhome in North Carolina or South Carolina we would be happy to speak with you at the Black, Slaughter & Black law offices in either Charlotte or Greensboro to see how we can help your community.
+If you have any questions about your townhome in North Carolina or South Carolina we would be happy to speak with you at any of the Black, Slaughter & Black law offices (Charlotte, Greensboro, Wilmington, and Triangle) to see how we can help your community.